MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 }
 ```

-As soon as you save the launch.vs.json file, an entry is created in the Startup Item dropdown with the new name.
+As soon as you save the launch.vs.json file, an entry is created in the **Startup Item** dropdown with the new name.
 By editing the launch.vs.json file, you can create as many debug configurations as you like for any number of CMake targets.

 **Visual Studio 2017 version 15.4**: Launch.vs.json supports variables that are declared in CMakeSettings.json (see below) and that are applicable to the currently-selected configuration.
-It also has a concept of the "currentDir", which will be set as the current directory of the launching app:
+It also has a key named "currentDir", which sets the current directory of the launching app:

 ```json
 {